mz0in/coolify-docs/cloudflare-tunnels.md

 ### Wildcard domain

-You need to add a wildcard domain to yourr Tunnels settings, like `*.coolify.io`, pointing to the local ip address of your server (could be local ip or public ip, depending on your setup), on `http`.
+You need to add a wildcard domain to your Tunnels settings, like `*.coolify.io`, pointing to the local ip address of your server (could be local ip or public ip, depending on your setup), on `http`.
 Port should be empty or 80.

 This will allow to forward all requests to the Coolify proxy running.